-Throughout the timeline of lockdown, government advice provided to workers has been clear and consistent: anyone who can work from home should do so.
+Throughout the timeline of lockdowns, government advice provided to workers was clear and consistent: anyone who could work from home should do so.

 The effect of the advice to work from home was significant.
 By April 2020, 46.6% of people in employment did some work at home, with 86% doing so as a result of the coronavirus (COVID-19) pandemic.